Second Lining for

 Their vision of greater service to the Krewe Of Tucks Family and overall membership base was what inspired them to act.
 In addition to assisting and aiding the Tucks members when in need, the New Orleans Community and those individuals who are less fortunate are at the heart and soul of the Foundation.

-Children's Hospital, Krewe De Camp, Magnolia Community Services and the ALS Association are 3 of the Major Benefactors of the Foundation and have been integral in every event planned since the Foundation's inception.
+Children's Hospital, Krewe De Camp and Magnolia Community Services are 3 of the Major Benefactors of the Foundation and have been integral in every event planned since the Foundation's inception.

 Over $100,000 has been raised by the Foundation for various charities across the Gulf South.